01-edu/public/subjects/DPxAI/first-hello/README.md

 Your robot winked, but you can make it talk too! or at least, make it say his first hello to the world!

-> Follow the instructions, ask your peers if you are stuck and stay motivated because you are close to the Shape Crafting goal!
+> Follow the instructions, ask your peers if you are stuck and stay motivated because you are close to your goal!
 > Follow every hint you have in the subject!
 > Continue on the code from last exercise, and change the file names!